Where to see Wealden Iron

 Iron graveslab of Anne Barcley 1570

 These were not an important commercial product of the Wealden furnaces, but from the 16th century over 100 people directly or indirectly associated with the iron industry were laid to rest beneath iron plates instead of beneath the more familiar, engraved ledger stones.
-There are iron graveslabs in several churches in south-east England but the largest number surviving – 33 – are at the church of St Peter & St Paul, Wadhurst in East Sussex.
+There are over 80 iron graveslabs in churches in south-east England but the largest number surviving – 33 – are at the church of St Peter & St Paul, Wadhurst in East Sussex.
 The picture shows the earliest dated iron graveslab, made for the wife of the local Member of Parliament, which is in St Swithun’s church in East Grinstead.

 A smaller number of iron graveslabs are also to be found in churches in the west Midlands and Yorkshire.